 The Federal Direct PLUS loan is available to parents who wish to apply for additional assistance for their dependent child's education.
 The amount of the PLUS loan cannot exceed the student's cost of attendance less other student aid awarded.
 The interest rate varies and is adjusted each year, not to exceed 9% and begins to accumulate on the date of the first disbursement.
-PLUS loans through the Federal Direct Loan Program first disbursed on or after 7/1/2019 and before 7/1/2020 will have a fixed interest rate of 6.08%, those first disbursed on or after 7/1/2017 and before 7/1/2018 will have a fixed interest rate of 7.00%, and those first disbursed on or after 7/1/2016 and before 7/1/2017 will have a fixed rate of 6.31%.
+PLUS loans through the Federal Direct Loan Program first disbursed on or after 7/1/2021 and before 7/1/2022 will have a fixed interest rate of 6.28%, and those first disbursed on or after 7/1/2020 and before 7/1/2021 will have a fixed rate of 630%.
 The first payment will be due within 60 days after the final loan disbursement.
 Payments will include both principal and the interest that accumulates.

-For additional information visit the Federal Student Aid website:
+For additional information visit the Federal Student Aid website: https://studentaid.gov